 Enzymes used in distilling need to be food approved based on recommended purity specifications for food-grade enzymes given by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and the Food Chemical Codex (FCC).
 Please contact Novozymes account manager for certificates as well as statements describing your needs.

 For corn it is around ~405-410 liters of ethanol per ton of corn whereas for small grains like wheat/rye & barley it is around ~370-380 liters of ethanol per ton of grain.
 It is worth mentioning that ethanol yield very much depends on starch content of the grains.
 Please consult Novozymes technology specialist to get recommendations on improving ethanol yield in your distillery.

 There are many ways to improve ethanol yield, for example, using right enzymes, by optimizing process conditions, better hygiene management, accurate analytics and measurements.
 Contact us to estimate optimization potential in your distillery.

 In distilling, gravity is defined as % dry solids (% DS) in mash/fermentation broth.
 Typically, DS% ≥ 30% is consider as high gravity fermentation (HGF), whereas simple HGF means 24% and over (especially o rye, wheat and triticale).

 Generally, it is recommended not to dilute enzymes with water.
 The main reasons are a) it affects product stability and b) it might add uncertainty on enzyme dosage resulting in in efficient distilling process.

-For distilling process, it is not needed as most of the enzymes will be deactivated during distilling process and they do not end up in final product which is spirits.
+For the distillation process, it is not needed as most of the enzymes will be deactivated during the distilling process and they do not end up in final product.
 For other processes where enzyme remain in the final product deactivation is needed.
 Contact us for recommendations.